 - 13. Visit Leeds Art Gallery and the Henry Moore Foundation

-- 14. Enter the Central library and have a drink in your coffee
+- 14. Enter the Central library and have a drink at their cafeteria

 - 15. Go shopping at Trinity Leeds

 - 16. Take the Afternoon Tea in “the Crafthouse”

 - 17. Through the other galleries that have Leeds

 - 18. Admire the architecture of the city

 - 20. Get close to the nearby Abbey of Kirkstall